argyili/argyili.github.io/_pages/about.md

 ## Awards

-- Representative of the Graduate School of Information Science and Technology on The Graduation Ceremony and Graduate School Commencement Ceremony.
-- The Award of the Graduate School of Information Science and Technology of Osaka University.
+- The Award of the Graduate School of Information Science and Technology of Osaka University in 2023
-- The SICE Student Award of the Society of Instrument and Control Engineers.
+- The SICE Student Award of the Society of Instrument and Control Engineers in 2023

 ## Publications